Quickstart: Create an HTTP triggered Python function in Azure

 You're now ready to publish your local functions project to the function app in Azure.

 Deploy the function app project to Azure

---build remote option builds your Python project remotely in Azure from the files in the deployment package.
+Your Python project is built remotely in Azure from the files in the deployment package.

 Getting site publishing info... ...
 Preparing archive...
 Uploading content...
 Upload completed successfully.
 Deployment completed successfully.
 Syncing triggers...
 Functions in myfunctionapp: HttpTrigger - [httpTrigger] Invoke url: https://myfunctionapp.azurewebsites.net/api/httptrigger?code=cCr8sAxfBiow548FBDLS1....